About

 Kai

-CE at UCLA.
-Works on the hardware side with Ryan — firmware, embedded software, the data pipeline from sensor to coach's iPad.
-The person asking "will this data actually mean something."
+uilds the pod hardware and firmware with Ryan, from the embedded code to the data path from sensor to a coach's screen.
+The one asking "will this data actually mean something."

 What We Believe